An Other Show

 And there are some who say this is the only, real music, meaning Beethoven, Mozart, and Bach; the rest is ephemera, froth.
 I doubt that I’ll ever be in that camp (the musical canon is so diverse), but at times I find myself inching my way in that direction.
 Plus, I’m trying to avoid a coronary, and deafness.

 Whichever way you decide — and you can only choose classical or pop/rock — here’s Youtubes I selected over several years.
-(You can choose both classical music and rock music, I kid about listening to only one type of music.)
+(You can choose both classical music and rock music, I kid a little about listening to only one type of music.)

 Verses and Chorus